kaidez/kaidez.com/_drafts/2014-09-12-revlon-pro-brands.md

 3. If `forEach` does NOT exist, the "nope" part of the code runs and adds both the polyfill code and `app.js` into the browser.
 4. When one of the divs ending in id receives one of the mouse events, the `ScrollContent.buildScrolls()` method in `app.js` runs.
 5. `ScrollContent.buildScrolls()` takes an array of text strings, and each array item in the array is  passed as the `element` parameter in `buildScrolls()`.
-6. The paramters are text strings that get passed to the `element` reference in the jQuery event calls.
+6. The parameters are text strings that get passed to the `element` reference in the jQuery event calls.
 So for example:

     * the value of `element` in the forEach loop is "productOne".
     * two text strings are built as a result: "#productOneId" and "#productOneContent".
-    * both text strings match the name of the div in the HTML code, synchronzing with the jQuery event calls
+    * both text strings match the name of the div in the HTML code, synchronizing with the jQuery event calls

 <a name="grunt-gulp"></a>
 ### Grunt &amp; Gulp
 I can't see task tools like [Grunt](http://gruntjs.com "Learn more about the Grunt task runner") being omitted from my workflow and as discussed in my last site redesign post, [Grunt ruled my workflow](/site-redesign-2013/#grunt-deployment-workflow "Read about kaidez.com's 2013 site redesign").
 But [Gulp](http://gulpjs.com/, "Learn more about Gulp") has emerged as formidable challenger to Grunt.

 Grunt and Gulp are Node-based task runners that run from the command line.
 Both let you build custom tasks but there are tons of plugins available for each that let you run pre-built tasks.
-There are probably more similarties but these are the two that stick out to me the most.
+There are probably more similarities but these are the two that stick out to me the most.

 The BIG difference is how Gulp works behind the scenes...Gulp uses Node's streaming system to build and synchronize its tasks.
 Gulp creator Eric Schoffstall has said that you need to be a programmer to understand Gulp, but I think that the streaming system makes parts of it easier.
-Gulp streams allow for the easy chaining of tasks as well as requiring less configuratuion, and I like that.
+Gulp streams allow for the easy chaining of tasks as well as requiring less configuration, and I like that.

 I used Gulp and Grunt while coding the Pro Brands site because for all of Gulp's advantage, there are more plug-ins available for Grunt.
 So in order to get certain tasks done within a short development timeline, I used Grunt to fill in the spots where a Gulp plugin wasn't available.

-The fact that there less Gulp plugins that Grunt ones ties into Gulp's philosopy.
-Eric Schoffstall outlined this philosopy quite well on the [JavaScript Jabber Podcast](http://javascriptjabber.com/097-jsj-gulp-js-with-eric-schoffstall/, "Listen to Eric Schoffstall on JavaScript Jabber")...give it a listen.
+The fact that there are less Gulp plugins that Grunt ones ties into Gulp's philosophy.
+Eric Schoffstall outlined this philosophy quite well on the [JavaScript Jabber Podcast](http://javascriptjabber.com/097-jsj-gulp-js-with-eric-schoffstall/, "Listen to Eric Schoffstall on JavaScript Jabber")...give it a listen.

 <a name="conclusion"></a>
 ### Conclusion